 Real Estate for Sale in Middletown, CT

 If you're trying to find a great city to call home, then Middletown, Connecticut may be the perfect community for you.
 With its fascinating history and promising future, there is a lot to love about Middletown.
-Contact Barbara Puorro, an expert local Realtor, to learn more about this highly desirable hometown.
+Contact Barbara Puorro, an expert real estate broker in Middletown CT, to learn more about this highly desirable hometown.

 Middletown occupies 42 gorgeous square miles of land in the midst of Connecticut.
 It's a largely residential community now, but it's located fewer than 20 miles outside of Hartford, providing plenty of convenient employment options.
 In addition, Middletown is home to several local businesses that span a number of industries, making for even more diverse employment opportunities.
 Companies with locations in Middletown include Middlesex Hospital, Aetna, Pratt and Whitney, Liberty Bank and more.